microsoft/vscode-cmake-tools/docs/debugging.rst

     an older CMake version and wish to use target debugging, you'll have to update your CMake version.

-The launch or debug of an executable target will build it by default.
+By default, the launch or debug of an executable target will cause it to be built.

 .. note::
-    The build on launch can be disabled over the settings, see :ref:`conf-cmake.buildBeforeRun`.
+    The build on launch can be disabled with a setting, see :ref:`conf-cmake.buildBeforeRun`.

 Selecting a Launch Target